google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 - Issue 14: onBeforeStop was unnecessarily fired when calling setPlaylist() and the player was not playing, additionally onStop was never fired even if onBeforeStop was
 - fixed screen vertical placement problems that reappeared with 3.1.1
+- The rotating animation now has the same size and position as it has after initialized

 3.1.1
 -----